 How To Calculate Chargeable Weight

-Slide the switch to the right if you know the shipment volume and weight in total, or slide left if you only them by unit.
+When using the calculator, slide the switch to the right if you know the shipment volume and weight in total, or slide left if you know them by unit.
 You must select ‘Total Volume’ if your shipment includes boxes of different volumes or weights.

 You can also use this chargeable weight calculator with cylindrical packages.
 First, check with the carrier whether they square the circle (the diameter becomes width and height) or go Greek ( πr2).
 Then, multiply that number by the length to get volume.

-Shipments light for their size may be charged at dimensional weight rather than actual weight.
+Shipments that are light for their size may be charged at dimensional weight rather than actual weight.